vectrocomputers/OpenClaw-Action-Plan/README.md

 # OpenClaw Action Plan
-Practical guidance for operating moltbot effectively without sacrificing security or privacy. by Vectro - https://x.com/vectro | https://vectro.chat
+Practical guidance for operating OpenClaw effectively without sacrificing security or privacy. by Vectro - https://x.com/vectro | https://vectro.chat

-Designed for Ubuntu 22.04
+Designed for Ubuntu 24

 Just insert this into your context with the bot via paste or as a document.